 Leading IT teams leverage SAM solutions to deliver IT efficiently.
 This quite often means efficiency enhancements on how the IT team operates and the workflows (IT processes) that employees adopt to use IT.

 One of the core areas of efficiency improvements is typically managing hardware and software.
 An efficient SAM solution helps companies create and maintain licensing information in one place.
-For example, fundamental information like Manufacturer SKU, User Rights, Support Contracts, and License Types are consolidated and available in SAM solution.
-Leading IT teams use such information to create a framework for the automation of license deployments.
+For example, fundamental information like Manufacturer SKU, User Rights, Support Contracts, and licence types are consolidated and available in SAM solution.
+Leading IT teams use such information to create a framework for the automation of licence deployments.